deramos/deramos/README.md

 - Balancing fast-paced tech with slow living principles and traditional crafts such as gardening and mead making

 ## 👯 Collaboration Interests
-- Large-scale distributed systems with ML inference or microservice architecture
+- Large-scale microservice with ML inference on Kubernetes

 ## 💬 Let's Connect
 - 💻 Ask me about: Scalable ML systems, and mead making